mgbckr/mlflowhelper/README.md

 ```

 #### Artifact loading
-Sometimes you may want to run experiments but reuse some precomputed artifact from a different run.
+You may want to run experiments but reuse some precomputed artifact from a different run (such
+as preprocessed data, trained models, etc.).
 This can be done as follows:
 ```python

 ```